 We’re going back to the ’90s.
 At the time, Jeff Bezos predicted that online shopping would be the next big thing.
 He started selling books online.
 Why books?
 Because this way the product he sold would reveal a lot of information about his customers (e.g. people buying cooking books might enjoy cooking utilities).
 He knew that if he understood his customers, he could sell them anything .
 By focusing on his customers at all times and by understanding that every customer is different, he managed to grow the bookstore into the Amazon of today.
 And that philosophy is still the driving force behind his many acquisitions and investments in companies like Uber and Airbnb.

 Read along as we explain why ‘Customer Heterogeneity’ is the main reason companies should adopt ‘Customer Centricity.’

 Customer centricity: divide attention

 In traditional marketing books, ‘customer centricity’ is defined as treating your customer as king/queen and providing exceptional customer service.
-Although outstanding customer support is crucial, it is not the same as customer centricity.
+Although ‘customer support’ is crucial, it is not the same as customer centricity.

-Customer centricity is not really about being kind to your customers.
+Customer centricity is not really about being friendly to your customers.
 It is not a philosophy.
 It is not something that can be fostered through a company handbook or mission statement.

 Then what is it?

-Customer centricity is a strategy to fundamentally align a company’s products and services with the wants and needs of its most valuable customers (Fader et al. ).
+Customer centricity is a strategy to fundamentally align a company’s products and services with the wants and needs of its most valuable customers (as defined by Peter Fader).